 - 1) Wild.
 No parenteral rabies vaccine is licensed for use in wild animals.
-Because of the risk of rabies in wild animals (especially raccoons, skunks, coyotes, foxes, and bats), the AVMA, the NASPHV, and the CSTE strongly recommend the enactment of state laws prohibiting the importation, distribution, relocation, or keeping of wild animals or hybrids as pets. - 2) Maintained in Exhibits and in Zoological Parks.
-Captive animals not completely excluded from contact with rabies vectors can become infected.
-Moreover, wild animals may be incubating rabies when initially captured; therefore, wild-caught animals susceptible to rabies should be quarantined for a minimum of 180 days before being exhibited or otherwise having contact with other animals or the public.
+Because of the risk for rabies in wild animals (especially raccoons, skunks, coyotes, foxes, and bats), the NASPHV, the American Veterinary Medical Association (AVMA), and the Council of State and Territorial Epidemiologists (CSTE) strongly recommend the enactment of state laws prohibiting the importation, distribution, relocation, or keeping of wild animals or hybrids as pets. - 2) Maintained in Exhibits and in Zoological Parks.
+Captive animals not completely excluded from all contact with rabies vectors can become infected.
+Moreover, wild animals may be incubating rabies when initially captured; therefore, wild-caught animals susceptible to rabies should be quarantined for a minimum of 180 days before being exhibited.
 Employees who work with animals at such facilities should receive preexposure rabies immunization.
-The use of pre- or postexposure rabies immunizations of employees who work with animals at such facilities may reduce the need for euthanasia of captive animals. - 2.
+The use of pre- or postexposure rabies immunizations for employees who work with animals at such facilities may reduce the need for euthanasia of captive animals. - 2.
 Stray Animals.
 Stray dogs, cats, or ferrets should be removed from the community.
 Local health departments and animal control officials can enforce the removal of strays more effectively if owned animals are confined or kept on leash.
-Strays should be impounded for at least 3 days to give owners sufficient time to reclaim animals and to determine if human exposure has occurred.
+Strays should be impounded for at least 3 days to determine if human exposure has occurred and to give owners sufficient time to reclaim animals.